Octavius-Dante/Arthelais/B-Important-Topics/Bindings/Readme.md

+## Explanation on different bindings

+- *Property binding :- binding a address path with property control is property binding*
 - *Expression binding : - binding an expression of an Ui element control is expression binding*
 - *Aggregation binding : - binding an aggregation to an Ui element control is property binding*
 - *Element binding : - xxx*

+</br> </br>

+## Property binding
+</br> </br>

-**Property binding** : - When we bind address of model data with a property of our control, is called property binding
+When we bind address of model data with a property of our control, is called property binding
 </br> E.G we bound */empStr/empId* with value property of input control

 </br> </br>